oussamamellakh/Password-Strength-Checker/README.md

 - Avoidance of common passwords by checking against a known list of compromised passwords.
 - Breach detection using the Have I Been Pwned (HIBP) API.

-Screenshot of the execution of the NIST-Based Password Checker
+Screenshot of the execution of the NIST-Based Password Checker.
 ![image](https://github.com/user-attachments/assets/d1479b52-c612-4ca4-aa74-22fff196a2a1)